Menduh Zavalani: Armed movement

 On 18 August 1912, the Turkish government accepted the "Twelve Points" with slight changes.
 Eventually, the Albanian revolutionary bands ceased their fight.
 Four days later, the united armed bands of southeastern Albania started to gather at the Tekke of Turan and the Tekke of Melçan, a Bektashi shrine worshiped by both Muslims and Christians.

 On 25 August, more than 1 000 fighters entered triumphally the city of Korça.
 Spiro Bellkameni, Menduh Zavalani, Themistokli Gërmenji and Izet Zavalani with their fighters led the parade, then came Sali Butka with his men and other bands.
 People cheered while the music of the marching band "Banda e Lirisë" (Freedom's band) followed their march.

 Menduh spoke in front of the people of Korça.
 In his speech he declared that "Until now the 'Committee' (Black Society for Salvation) has worked secretly for the rights of Albania.
 But from now on we will work openly. [...]
 And if the government doesn't stand to its word, we will fight again to protect our motherland."
 They were in the dark of the upcoming war.

 On 8 October 1912 the Kingdom of Montenegro declared war to the Ottoman Empire, marking the beginning of the First Balkan War.
 Within the next ten days Serbia, Bulgaria and Greece followed in declaring war and starting the military offensives that aimed the partitioning of the territories of the Ottoman Empire in the Balkans.

 The events escalated fast.
 Menduh's fellow combatant Spiro Bellkameni was killed on 14 October.
 Predicting a defeat of the Ottomans and concerned about the approaching Serbian army, the Albanian leaders in Skopje, delivered a communication to the representatives of the Great European Powers that the Albanian people were fighting to defend the liberty of Albania against any partition of the territory, and they were not assisting Turkey (Ottoman Empire).
 The Montenegrin army had laid siege on Shkodër, while the Serbians had conquered Kosovo and were advancing fast in north Albania, committing on the way many massacres and lootings of the Albanian settlements.

-To get support for the Albanian issue, Ismail Qemali travelled to Istanbul, Bucharest and Vienna, where he met with the foreign minister Berchtold and the British and Italian ambassadors.
+To get support for the Albanian issue, Ismail Kemal travelled to Istanbul, Bucharest and Vienna, where he met with the foreign minister Berchtold and the British and Italian ambassadors.
 The Habsburg foreign minister confirmed his support for an Albanian autonomy, rather than independence.
-But after considering the circumstances in the Balkans, while still in Trieste, Ismail Qemali sent the news he would come to proclaim the Independence of Albania, as the only remaining solution.
+But after considering the circumstances in the Balkans, while still in Trieste, Ismail Kemal sent the news he would come to proclaim the Independence of Albania, as the only remaining solution.